OSU-NLP-Group/AmpleGCG/README.md

 ### Augmented GCG

-Augmented GCG simply extends GCG by overgenerating the suffixes candidates during the optimizations.
+Augmented GCG simply extends GCG by overgenerating the suffix candidates during the optimizations.
 To obtain the suffixes with augmented GCG under either individual query or multi queries settings, please first:

 ```bash
 cd llmattack/experiments/launch_scripts
 ```

-We provide four settings for augmented GCG.
+We provide the scripts for four settings of augmented GCG.
 <a name="individual-query"></a>
 1. Individual Query